SAP/abap-file-formats/doc/specification.md

 cl_oo_clif_source.clas.texts.fr.properties
 ```
 For property files, no language is added, even if they contain translatable texts.
-These files are stored in the master language of the object and the master language is specified in the property file itself.
+These files are stored in the original language of the object and the original language is specified in the property file itself.

 ## File Extensions

 ABAP file formats define three file types:
 * **`.abap`** stores ABAP source code as plain text
-* **`.json`** stores content of form-based editors or properties of ABAP objects, such as masterLanguage, abapLanguageVersion and others
+* **`.json`** stores content of form-based editors or properties of ABAP objects, such as originalLanguage, abapLanguageVersion and others
 * **`.properties`** stores translation relevant text elements as plain text

 The `.json` file is referred to as the property file.
 The ABAP file formats provide JSON schemas for its annotation and validation.